Rolex Cosmograph Daytona

 The Rolex Cosmograph Daytona is a mechanical chronograph wristwatch designed to meet the needs of racing drivers by measuring elapsed time and calculating average speed.
-Its name refers to Daytona, Florida, where racing flourished in the early 20th century.
-It has been manufactured by Rolex since 1963 in three distinct generations (or series); the second series was introduced in 1988, and the third in 2000.
+Its name refers to Daytona Beach, Florida, where racing flourished in the early 20th century.
+It has been manufactured by Rolex since 1963 in four distinct generations (or series); the second series was introduced in 1988, the third in 2000 and the fourth in 2023.
 While cosmetically similar, the second series introduced a self-winding movement (the first series is hand-wound), and the third series brought manufacture of the movement in-house to Rolex.

-The first series included an "exotic" variant dial now known as the Rolex "Paul Newman" Daytona, named after the famed actor, who received the watch as a gift from his wife, Joanne Woodward, and popularized it by wearing it consistently while pursuing his racing career.
-Years later, the actor's watch, which had been gifted to his daughter's boyfriend in 1984, was sold in 2017 at the Phillips New York Winning Icons auction for a record (for wristwatches) $17.8 million.
+The first series included an "exotic" variant dial known as the Rolex "Paul Newman" Daytona, named after the famed actor, who received the watch as a gift from his wife, Joanne Woodward, and popularized it by wearing it consistently while pursuing his racing career.
+Years later, the actor's watch, which had been gifted by Newman to his daughter's boyfriend in 1984, was sold in 2017 at the Phillips New York Winning Icons auction for a record (for wristwatches) $17.8 million.

-The current Cosmograph Daytona is equipped with a tachymetric scale, a sweep seconds hand for reading to 1/8 of a second, and elapsed-time hours and minute displays.
+The latest Cosmograph Daytona is equipped with a tachymetric scale, a sweep seconds hand for reading to 1/8 of a second, and elapsed-time hours and minute displays.
 Its Rolex calibre 4130 has the particularity of using a vertical (rather than lateral) clutch to activate the chronograph, and was engineered to feature a reduced number of components for greater reliability.
 The minute and hour systems of this series is simplified with one single mechanism placed on a side of the movement (used to consist of two mechanisms placed on both sides of the movement).
-With a 40mm case, it is available in a variety of materials.
+With a 40mm case, it is available in a variety of materials, including 18-karat gold as in the ref.
+116598 timepiece owned by Elton John which sold at auction for $176,400.

+The original, practical use of the Cosmograph Daytona as a racing driver's timer has evolved from a helpful aid to a social symbol.
+For example, this model was notably photographed on two of the world’s top tennis players following the 2025 Wimbledon final, Carlos Alcaraz and Jannic Sinner.
+The publicity surrounding these two Daytona-wearing tennis players marks the expansion of a watch with an originally niche purpose to a wrist piece for the wealthy without regard for its "original purpose."